 It’s next level picturesque.

-In Switzerland’s cities, public transport is so good that it’s not really even WORTH driving.
+In Switzerland’s cities, public transport is so good that it’s not really even worth driving.
 And parking can be a nightmare.
-And expensive.
+And crazy expensive.
+Think up to 30 bucks for a couple of hours.

 You can save yourself hassle (and money) by hopping on a train or a bus.